Reproduction in pigs

 Factors affecting sow performance

-Management has a major influence over sow performance.
+Management has a major influence on sow performance.
 By following some basic principles, sow performance can be maintained at a consistently high level.

 Farrow sows in body condition score (BCS) 4.
 The scale is 1-5 with 5 being over-fat.